dgraph-io/dgraph-docs/content/installation/kubernetes/cluster-types.md

 ### Terminology

 An **N-node cluster** is a Dgraph cluster that contains N number of Dgraph instances.
 For example, a 6-node cluster means six Dgraph instances.
-The **replication setting** specifies the number of Dgraph Alpha replicas that are assigned per group.
+The **replication setting** specifies the number of Dgraph Alpha replicas that are in each group.
+If this is higher than 1, each alpha in a group will hold a full copy of that group's data.
 The replication setting is a configuration flag (`--replicas`) on Dgraph Zero.
-A **Dgraph Alpha group** is a set of Dgraph Alphas that store replications of the data among each other.
-Every Dgraph Alpha group is assigned a set of distinct predicates to store and serve.
+Sharding is done (typically for databases near 1TB in size) by creating multiple **Dgraph Alpha groups**.
+Every Dgraph Alpha group is automatically assigned a set of distinct predicates to store and serve, thus dividing up the data.

 Examples of different cluster settings:
 * No sharding